lindasz9/ai-learning-journey/notes/01-Machine-Learning/08-ML-Workflow.md

 5. 🏋️ Train the Model
 6. 🧪 Evaluate the Model
 7. 🎛️ Tune Hyperparameters
 8. 👁️ Test on Unseen Data
-9. 🚀 Deploy the Model

 ---